vwkd/didi/README.md

 ## What?

-Currently it's just a few examples.
-You can try it out in your head and see if you like it.
-Then maybe someone that actually knows how to write programs can come up with an implementation.
+Currently it's just words.
+You can try it out in your head.
+Maybe someone that actually knows how to write programs can come up with an implementation.